masterpointio/terraform-spacelift-aws-integrations/README.md

 This module replaces the deprecated `spacelift_aws_role` resource and [is recommended](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/aws_role) for use instead.

+Before creating the Spacelift AWS integration, _you need to have an AWS IAM Role_ within your AWS account that the cloud integration will use.

 ## Usage

 Here’s an example of how to use this module in your Terraform configuration: